tiger0105/tempus-protocol/other/CodeArenaReadme.md

 Redemption has two different flows:
 - Early redemption (this is possible only with equal amount of Principals and Yields)
-- Mature redemption (user can deposit any combination of Principals and Yields after maturity) Redemption can be to backing or yield bearing token.
+- Mature redemption (user can deposit any combination of Principals and Yields after maturity) Users can redeem their funds into either Backing Tokens or Yield Bearing Tokens.
 You can find more in [redemption docs](https://docs.tempus.finance/docs/tempuspool/redemption).

 All swaps between Principals and Yields are done via Tempus AMM.
 Information about our AMM can be found in [TempusAMM docs](https://docs.tempus.finance/docs/tempusamm) or in our [blog post](https://medium.com/tempusfinance/diving-into-tempus-amm-23a92cc6a2fc) about it.